SAP/cloud-security-services-integration-library/spring-security/README.md

   domain:    ${vcap.services.<identity service instance name>.credentials.domain}
   url:       ${vcap.services.<identity service instance name>.credentials.url} # can be deleted later
 ```
-> Note that the <xsuaa service instance name> and <identity service instance name> have to be replaced with the service instance name of the respective service instance.
+> Note that the `<xsuaa service instance name>` and `<identity service instance name>` have to be replaced with the service instance name of the respective service instance.

+> Enhance it with further properties you may like to access within your application like the "clientsecret".
+Alternatively you can also access them using `Environments.getCurrent().getXsuaaConfiguration()`.

 ## Usage